haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-dev/step03.md

 ## Target

-Create and test a new `nodejs-express` application using an Appsody stack.
+Create and test a new `nodejs-express` application using an Appsody stack from the Kabanero Collection.

 ## Create NodeJS application